 Although your personal auto insurance most likely includes some coverage for business-related driving, the best way to fully protect yourself is to purchase a business vehicle insurance policy.

-If you go this route, purchase enough coverage to protect against any accidents or mishaps when using the car for business purposes.
-Each business and every self-employed individual are different and since circumstances vary so greatly, it is impossible to say how much business vehicle insurance coverage will cost you.
+Purchase enough coverage to protect against any accidents or mishaps when using the car for business purposes.
+Each business and every self-employed individual are different and since circumstances vary so greatly, it is impossible to say how much business vehicle insurance coverage will cost.

 However, how you use the vehicle for business – including how often you use it and how many miles you typically drive – will be significant factors in determining how much you will pay.